 Although you can read the statutory section yourself, inadmissibility can be hard to figure out.
 You might not even be able to tell that your criminal conviction makes you inadmissible until the U.S. consular officer makes this determination.

-U.S. immigration law also contains an important exception, for cases where a foreign national was convicted of only one crime and the maximum jail sentence for that crime is less than one year in that jurisdiction.
+U.S. immigration law contains an important exception, allowing a visa to be approved in cases where a foreign national was convicted of only one crime and the maximum jail sentence for that crime is less than one year in that jurisdiction.
 This is called the "sentencing exception."

 Criminal inadmissibility grounds apply to all foreign nationals seeking to enter the U.S. in almost every visa category, not just as tourists.
 Thus, if you are planning on coming to the U.S. as a student (with an F-1 visa) or to work temporarily (with an H-1B visa, O-1 visa, or other work visa) and you have a criminal visa ineligibility, you will be required to obtain a waiver before you can successfully get a visa to enter the United States.